mvngu/haskyll/doc/decide_pattern.md

 wait, and green means go.
 We can translate the latter description to a guarded equation like so:

-:include: file="assets/src/decide/traffic.hs", name="traffic.hs", line=27:33
+:include: file="assets/src/decide/traffic.hs", line=27:33

 Alternatively, we can use pattern matching.
 How?
 Observe:

-:include: file="assets/src/decide/traffic.hs", name="traffic.hs", line=35:40
+:include: file="assets/src/decide/traffic.hs", line=35:40

 Each equation above has a specific pattern (i.e. a literal value) we want to match.
 For instance, in the equation